Andrew-J-Robinson/fredRechid/README.md

 Runs on Python 3.6

-Requires Discord.py with voice enabled
+Requires Discord.py with voice enabled, FFmpe and youtube_dl
-Requires FFmpeg
-Requires youtube_dl